zarf-dev/proposals/0048-schema-update-process/README.md

 #### Type API changes

-The API packages will be structured as below:
+The API packages will be structured as follows:

 ```bash
 ├── api